Voracek scores in OT to give Flyers 5-4 win over Rangers

 The Flyers took the lead with a pair of goals less than 80 seconds apart early in the first period.

-Farabee sent a cross-ice pass to van Riemsdyk streaking toward the net and he quickly beat Kinkaid on the right side for his team-leading 13th at 3:47.
+Farabee sent a cross-ice pass to van Riemsdyk streaking toward the net and he quickly beat Kinkaid for his team-leading 13th at 3:47.
 It was his third goal in the last four games.

 Provorov made it 2-0 as he beat Kinkaid with a long shot from beyond the left circle that got through traffic and clanged in off the right post for his fourth at 5:05.

-REMEMBER YOU
+WE REMEMBER YOU

 The Rangers held a moment of silence before the game to honor Walter Gretzky and Mark Pavelich, both of whom died this month.
 Gretzky was the father of NHL Hall of Famer Wayne Gretzky, who spent three seasons with the Rangers.
 Pavelich, a member of the 1980 U.S. Olympic team that won gold at Lake Placid, spent five seasons in New York.